Appliance Repair Safety Tips

-After repairs, do not operate the appliance again until it has been reinstalled properly in accordance with the manufacturer’s instructions.
-For appliances that use water, inspect valves or other connections for leaks before reconnecting it to the power supply.
+After repairs, do not operate the appliance again until it has been appropriately reinstalled following the manufacturer’s instructions.
+Inspect valves or other connections for leaks for appliances that use water before reconnecting them to the power supply.

 Follow these additional tips:

-- Don’t let children use or play with your appliances.
+- Avoid children using or playing with your appliances.

 - Only use your appliances for tasks they are designed for.

-- Don’t let people who are unfamiliar with the proper operation of your appliance use it.
+- Don’t let people unfamiliar with your appliance’s proper operation use it.

 SOME ADDITIONAL APPLIANCE OPERATING TIPS

-- Appliances that are used in damp areas such as the laundry room, kitchen, bathroom, garage, and outdoor spaces should be plugged into ground-fault circuit interrupters (GFCIs).
-This will prevent electrocution by tripping the circuit in case power flow imbalances are detected.
+- Appliances used in damp areas such as the laundry room, kitchen, bathroom, garage, and outdoor spaces should be plugged into ground-fault circuit interrupters (GFCIs).
+This will prevent electrocution if power flow imbalances are detected by tripping the circuit.
 Also, check the appliance manuals to see if they are not for outdoor use.

-- Since water and electricity don’t mix, it goes without saying that you should keep all cords, electronics, and outlets away from water.
-If you use appliances outdoors, make sure to keep all the cords and outlets dry.
+- Since water and electricity don’t mix, it goes without saying that you should keep all cords, electronics, and outlets away from moisture.
+If you use appliances outdoors, keep all the cables and outlets dry.
 You can use weatherproof electronics and GFCI outlets with water-tight gaskets to help with this.

 - Don’t use extension cords as a permanent solution.
-That’s because they pose several risks, such as loose connections, that could cause sparks and start a fire.
+They pose several risks, such as loose connections, that could cause sparks and fire.
 The appliance could also get damaged due to power fluctuations, or the wires could overheat and cause fires.
-If you have to use extension cords, choose one with the right gauge for the appliance you are planning to use.
+If you have to use extension cords, choose one with the proper gauge for the appliance you plan to use.

-- Don’t throw away the operating manual for any appliance you buy, and always read the instructions.
-Manuals are there for a reason, and that’s so you don’t inadvertently damage your appliance.
-You could also miss out on advanced features that you may not know about.
+- Do not throw away the operating manual for any appliance you buy; always read the instructions.
+Manuals are there for a reason, so you don’t inadvertently damage your appliance.
+You could also miss out on advanced features you may not know about.

 - Lastly, unplug small appliances when you’re not using them to prevent unnecessary energy consumption.